jankaszel/hyperwell-thesis/chapters/study.md

 Developing a novel annotation environment would have extended the scope of this thesis.
 Insteadn, I have chosen to find an existing environment learning about users' habits when collaborating with digital tools.
 Arbitrary design choices in the UI should be a minor factor.
 Already established environments commonly raised feedback from their users and adjusted its user interface (UI) and user experience (UI) accordingly.
 Among various candidates such as Hypothes.is[^hypothesis] and the Mirador IIIF viewer,[^mirador-viewer] I elected the Recogito annotation software for the setting of this study.
 Recogito met the following requirements:

 * **Technical and academic documentation:** The Recogito team published their development process [@simon2017].
 The source code of Recogito is available publicly.[^recogito-repo] The UI of Recogito is extensible and written in JavaScript for use within web browsers.
-While the Pelagios network[^pelagios] provides an official instance of Recogito[^recogito-pelagios], Recogito supports to run an individual instance within the Docker[^docker] container virtualization environment.
+While the Pelagios network maintains an official instance of Recogito[^recogito-pelagios], Recogito supports to run an individual instance within the Docker[^docker] container virtualization environment.
 Additionally, the team behind Recogito was responsive and supported me while setting up the individual instance.
 * **Interoperability with Web Annotation:** While Recogito does not support external annotation storage, its annotation data model is _partially_ compliant with the Web Annotation data model.
 * **Collaborative workflows:** On Recogito, resources can be shared with other users, allowing for collaborative annotation.
 I will discuss the modalities of collaboration on Recogito in the following.
 * **Annotation capabilities:** Recogito offers an environment for annotating textual resources, including classic Greek or Latin texts, and annotating images.
 Furthermore, users can import canonical resources from CTS repositories and IIIF manifests.
 With a focus on georeferencing, Recogito emphasizes the use of Linked Data references for annotations.